Do you wonder how many mealworms your bearded dragon should eat?

 Adult bearded dragons should be fed a balanced diet of greens and proteins (or live insects).

-In their younger days, a beardy should be eating 75% proteins and 25% greens.
+In their younger days, a bearded dragon should eat 75% proteins and 25% greens.

 The opposite is true of adults.